Indicators

 More information can be accessed in the sections Commitment to Sustainability, Dedication to the Planet and Prosperity of our People.

-As per the socio-environmental criteria of Minerva Foods, 100% of direct cattle suppliers are monitored throughout the Brazilian and Paraguayan territory.
+As per the socio-environmental criteria of Minerva Foods, 100% of direct cattle suppliers are monitored in Brazil, Paraguay and Colombia.
 Future plans for expansion to other countries are underway, as per the Commitment to Sustainability disclosed in 2021.

 In addition to inquiry and documentary verification, through the geospatial monitoring platform SMGeo, developed by Niceplanet Geotecnologia, the map of direct suppliers is overlaid with available information based on the social and environmental criteria established in each country of operation (criteria established according to local legislation and availability of data for monitoring).